 I was intrigued.
 Green collected his stories from old men and women, sometimes from pamphlets that he dug up at street markets and the accounts go back to at least the turn of the 20th century and even further back.

 Polony According to Laurence Green

 There are several interesting things we can deduce from Green’s account.
 The fact that it kept “fresh in any climate” points to only one of two preservation techniques.
 It was either cooked or dried/ fermented.

 Secondly, it contained meat (from any species) and fat with different spices.
 They were then bound in bundles of 24, sewn up in airtight bladders.
 This rules out drying and if so packed and cooked in water, inside the airtight bladder.
 This would kill all microorganisms and be the basis for its very stable and long shelf life in “any climate“.

 I am not sure if he is referring to the individual sausages being sown up in airtight bladders (i.e. the polony casings of the diameter given by him) or if the 24 polonies were together, in one bunch, placed in a bladder which was sewn up.
-I have come across this exact technique for a German Master Butcher from the Australian town of Castlemaine.
-He places his sausages in such a bladder (not a natural bladder, but in now using artificial, probably plastic) casing.
+I have come across this exact technique from a German Master Butcher from the Australian town of Castlemaine.
+He places his sausages in such a bladder (not a natural bladder, but is now using artificial, probably plastic) casing.
 Exactly as it would have been done with polony, Frank places the sausage in the casing filled with saltwater and boils it which gives the sausages an amazingly long shelf life at ambient temperatures, even in the hot Australian climate.
 To eat the sausage, one removes it from the bladder first and then cooks the sausage.
 I have to ask Frank where he got his inspiration from but when I saw it I suspected it is an ancient technique.